-Jasmine Gui is a Singaporean-born transnational who grew up in the urban centres of East Asia, and now lives in Toronto.
-She is a published poet who believes in writing as a radical act of world-building, and her only way to grapple with the tension of translation she calls memory.
-You can find her blogging at jaziimun.
+Jasmine Gui is a Singaporean-born diasporic writer who grew up in the urban centres of East Asia, and now lives in Toronto.
+She is a poet, editor and non-fiction writer who believes writing to be a radical act of world-building, and an honest grappling with the precarity of translations.
+You can find her thinking at jaziimun.

 Natalie Wee is the author of Our Bodies & Other Fine Machines (Words Dance Publishing, 2016).
 Her work has been published or is forthcoming in The Adroit Journal, Drunken Boat, PRISM International, and more.
 She has been nominated for the 2016 Best of the Net Anthology and a Pushcart Prize.
 Find out more at http://natalieweepoetry.com/.

 Isabelle Zhu is an Asian Canadian writer.
 She is interested in exploring the intersection of poetry, music, and film, and how art shapes and manipulates our experience of time.